michael0401/boxspringjs/API.md

 #####Defining a design document

 <a name="custom" />
+> BoxspringJS unobtrusively extends the design document with header, type, and formatting to simplify downstream view processing.
+There is no requirement that these data be provided, nor does the data interfere with any native database properties.
+There are three principal extensions:

+__types: domain specific data types__
+__formats: domain specific formatting methods__
+__header: key/column labels__

 *To define your own design document, do the following:*

 __Step 1: Define a design document maker function__